jluke-russell/python_cheat_sheet/ML cheet sheet.md

 - Each neuron layer transforms the previous one in order to make an easier decision.
 - Backpropogate our errors to figure out how to fix our mistakes
 - Forwardpropogate - how our data is entered and flows through the network.
+- Training error will always decrease, however, validation error is quadratic, so we need to big brain where to stop the training at the minimum of the validation set.